barbazul/1kfa/mod_guide_gm.md

-In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a point from the *Good Bank* must be spent.
+In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a *Journey point* must be spent.

-## Resurrect a Character
+## Brought Back to Life

-If a player character dies, you may spend a point from the *Good Bank* to bring them back to life.
+If a PC dies, you may spend a *Journey point* to bring them back to life.

-You may not resurrect player characters without spending a point from the *Good Bank*.
+You may not resurrect PCs without spending a *Journey point*.

 Take care to be honest to the fiction.
 Try not to degrade or insult any emotional journey that the death provoked.